martechery/mcp-google-ads-ts/README.md

   - Next startups auto-detect `.auth/adc.json`, so you usually don’t need to export anything.

 ## Tools

+Note: You don’t run tool payloads yourself — your MCP client’s LLM calls tools.
+Use natural prompts (for example: “Check my Google Ads auth status”) and the client will invoke the right tool.
+JSON shown below is for integrators building custom clients.

 - manage_auth
   - Purpose: Inspect and manage auth.
 Always safe to run with default action `status`.